ShiftMediaProject/ShiftMediaProject.github.io/1-projects.md

 ## FFmpeg

 Development libraries are available for each lib (libavcodec, libavformat etc.) from the FFmpeg project.
-These libraries are available for each supported Visual Studio version (2013 or 2015) with a different download for either 32bit or 64bit versions.
-Each download contains both static and dynamic libraries to choose from.
+These libraries are available for each supported Visual Studio version (2013, 2015 or 2017) with a different download for each version.
+Each download contains both static and dynamic libraries to choose from in both 32bit and 64bit versions.

 | Name                  | Download                                                     | Releases                                               | Repository                                  |
 | --------------------- |:------------------------------------------------------------:|:------------------------------------------------------:|:-------------------------------------------:|